qubic/integration/Partners/tx-based-use-case.md

     // this id can presented to the client as reference const transactionId = tx.getId();

-    // after a tx has been send you can either check its status by block scan or by dedicated call to /tx-status/<TDID>
+    // after a tx has been send you can either check its status by tick scan or by dedicated call to /tx-status/<TDID>

   }else {
     // :( something went wrong, try again